When your body is aligned, you can draw a relatively straight line from your head down to your shoulders and back, hips, knees, and feet.

 If the body is supposed to work together so well, how does it get misaligned in the first place?
 Genetics or previous health conditions could be the cause.
 Aside from that, here are a few culprits:

 If you have chronic pain, misalignment may be a culprit.
-Remember though, pain is merely the signal something is wrong, not the cause of it.
+Remember, though, that pain is merely the signal that something is wrong, not the cause of it.
 If you have pain in any muscles, joints, or other parts of your body, observe when and where this pain is at its worst.
 If pain is the signal something is wrong, you should then ask yourself what it might be telling you.

 You can also determine whether you’re misaligned by examining your posture and checking for imbalances in your body.
 Do you have good or poor posture?
 Is your posture better when you’re standing than when you’re sitting at your desk?